kevindoorhomes/doorway/office-rules.md

 * All vacations must be entered into Namely.
   * Notify your team at least two weeks in advance so that scheduling can be adjusted.
   * Notify your client within three business days prior to the vacation.
+  * Set an out-of-office response on your email with details informing clients of who to contact.

 ### Dress Code